johnfedoruk/bangular/aio/content/guide/language-service.md

 </figure>

-## Angular Language Service in your editor
+## Bangular Language Service in your editor

-Angular Language Service is currently available for [Visual Studio Code](https://code.visualstudio.com/) and [WebStorm](https://www.jetbrains.com/webstorm).
+Bangular Language Service is currently available for [Visual Studio Code](https://code.visualstudio.com/) and [WebStorm](https://www.jetbrains.com/webstorm).

 ### Visual Studio Code

-In Visual Studio Code, install Angular Language Service from the store, which is accessible from the bottom icon on the left menu pane.
+In Visual Studio Code, install Bangular Language Service from the store, which is accessible from the bottom icon on the left menu pane.
 You can also use the VS Quick Open (⌘+P) to search for the extension.
 When you've opened it, enter the following command: